 We have been reaching out to underserved populations, promoting international dialogue, and cultivating relationships since the organization's inception.
 Across all our programs, we have consistently seen that conservation is most effective when driven by the local community and that education is a vital component.
-On World Ocean Day 2022, The Ocean Foundation announced the launch of a new initiative, and our first to focus specifically on marine education and ocean literacy: the Community Ocean Engagement Global Initiative (COEGI).
-COEGI is dedicated to supporting the development of marine education community leaders and empowering students of all ages to translate ocean literacy into conservation action.
+We are dedicated to supporting the development of marine education community leaders and empowering students of all ages to translate ocean literacy into conservation action, and on World Ocean Day 2022, The Ocean Foundation (TOF) announced the launch of our new ocean literacy initiative.

-To achieve COEGI's vision of creating equitable access to marine education programs and careers throughout the world, it is imperative that we understand the needs of the community that we intend to serve, including the opportunities, resources, and barriers that affect workforce development for marine educators.
-We are committed to hearing the community's perspective on how COEGI can support job preparation and employment for early-career and aspiring marine educators, especially for individuals who have historically been underrepresented and excluded from this career pathway, as well as influencing measurable behavior change and conservation outcomes through marine education programming.
-As we continue to expand our work in Latin America and the Caribbean, we hope COEGI will reflect the broad array of coastal and ocean perspectives, values, voices, and cultures that exist in this region and around the world.
+To achieve our vision of creating equitable access to marine education programs and careers throughout the world, it is imperative that we understand the needs of the community that we intend to serve, including the opportunities, resources, and barriers that affect workforce development for marine educators.
+We are committed to hearing the community's perspective on how TOF can support job preparation and employment for early-career and aspiring marine educators, especially for individuals who have historically been underrepresented and excluded from this career pathway, as well as influencing measurable behavior change and conservation outcomes through marine education programming.
+As we continue to expand our work in Latin America and the Caribbean, we hope our ocean literacy initiative will reflect the broad array of coastal and ocean perspectives, values, voices, and cultures that exist in this region and around the world.